zio/zio-http/docs/website/docs/v1.x/dsl/server/index.md

     case Method.GET -> !! / "json" => Response.json("""{"greetings": "Hello World!"}""")
   }
 ```
-- As a convenience, zio provides an `App` trait with the main function of the application which returns `URIO[ZEnv, ExitCode]`.
-Directly use `Server.start` specifying port and mount the app to start the server
+- As a convenience, Zio provides an `App` trait with the main function of the application which returns `URIO[ZEnv, ExitCode]`.
+Directly use `Server.start` specifying a port and mount the app to start the server
 ```scala
   override def run(args: List[String]): URIO[zio.ZEnv, ExitCode] =
     Server.start(8090, app.silent).exitCode